 It is notable that the D5600 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M200 does not feature such a mic input.

 Both the M200 and the D5600 are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the M200 followed on from the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M200 Manual (free pdf) or the online Nikon D5600 Manual.
+Further information on the features and operation of the M200 and D5600 can be found, respectively, in the Canon M200 Manual (free pdf) or the online Nikon D5600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M200 and the Nikon D5600?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.